teid/dovecot-ldap/README.md

 * LMTP
 * LDAP backend (with bind auth)

+This image provide mailbox managment services.
+You can access those mailboxes using `IMAP` or `POP` protocols.
+Mails might be delivered using `LMTP` protocol.

+Every mailbox access required an authenticated user.
+The user database is provided by an external LDAP service.

 Interfaces
 ----------

 The image exposes several TCP ports.
-The IMAP and POP ports used to access to the mailboxes.
-The LMTP port to ship messages to the mailboxes:
+The `IMAP` and `POP` ports used to access to the mailboxes.
+The `LMTP` port to ship messages to the mailboxes:

 * 143: IMAP port
 * 993: IMAPs port